Every Little Thing She Does Is Magic: Background

-The piano part was added by session keyboardist Jean Roussel, whom Sting would fly over to help re-record the track against the wishes of his bandmates Andy Summers and Stewart Copeland while they were recording the Ghost in the Machine album at AIR Studios, Montserrat.
-Summers did not approve of Roussel's inclusion in the track, claiming that he was "incredibly pushy" and that "there wasn't room for him.
+Session keyboardist Jean Roussel was invited to play on the demo, to which he overdubbed multiple layers of piano, Minimoog synthesizer and clavinet.
+At the time, according to Roussel, Sting was considering using the song for a potential solo project before he decided to do the song with the Police.
+Sting later flew Roussel over to help re-record the track against the wishes of his bandmates Andy Summers and Stewart Copeland while they were recording the Ghost in the Machine album at AIR Studios, Montserrat.
+Summers did not approve of Roussel's inclusion in the track, stating that he was "incredibly pushy" and that "there wasn't room for him.
 He must have played 12 piano parts on that song alone."
 Copeland, however, said that Roussel "wasn't pushy ...
 He was just like us actually."

-Feeling that the arrangement of the track was not enough like the Police style, Summers (who recalled, "as the guitar player I was saying, 'What the fuck is this?
+Feeling that the arrangement of the track was not enough like the Police style, Summers (who recalled, "as the guitar player I was saying, 'What the f**k is this?
 This is not the Police sound'") and the band tried to "Police-ify" the track by attempting different arrangements and styles, but none of them clicked.
 However, as Copeland remembers, the remaining two members of the band had to overdub onto Sting’s demo in the end:

 In the chorus, Sting, not knowing any other word which would rhyme with "magic," used the word "tragic."
 Copeland said of this moment, "I remember Sting for years trying to think of a rhyme for 'magic', as in 'Every Little Things She Does Is Magic.'
 I think the only word he could come up with, apart from 'tragic', was 'pelagic', which means 'ocean going'.
 There I was in my leather pants and punk hairdo, pondering the distinction between ocean-going and river-going fish."
-This moment was, in his estimation, implied by scholars to be fairly comical.